 Like most journalists in Copenhagen, I've written about the usual suspects: happiness, hygge, and cycling.
 (I think it's compulsory.)

-For the sake of a good story, I've learnt to bake rye bread, brew beer, and pickle vegetables.
+I love writing about food and drink, too—and am more interested in how it's produced than in the latest hot restaurant.
+I've written about food for the Financial Times, the Guardian, the Evening Standard, National Geographic Traveller, and Vice.
+Amd for the sake of a good story, I've learnt to bake rye bread, brew beer, and pickle vegetables.
 I also entered the official Danish snaps-making competition.
 (Spoiler alert: I didn't win.)

 I've written travel pieces, too, for Lonely Planet, Porter & Sail, and several inflight magazines.
 In the past two years, I've written about the Northern Lights in Finnish Lapland; the smokehouses of Bornholm; and Sweden's most diverse city, Malmö.